Glee (TV series): Reality television

+The Glee Project

+The Glee Project is a reality television series that serves as an audition for the main series.
+It ran for two seasons, each of which aired in the summers of 2011 and 2012.
+The winning prize was a seven-episode guest-starring role in Glee's third season, which was awarded to two contestants, Damian McGinty (Rory) and Samuel Larsen (Joe), with a two-episode role given to the two runner-ups, Alex Newell (Wade/Unique) and Lindsay Pearce (Harmony).
+The Glee Project was renewed for a second season that ran from June 5 to August 14, 2012.
+This season the winner was Blake Jenner (Ryder), with Ali Stroker (Betty) as runner-up.

+Documentary films

 On June 7, 2010, UK broadcaster Channel 4 aired Gleeful: The Real Show Choirs of America on its E4 station.
 The documentary explored the American show choir phenomenon which inspired Glee.
 Narrated by Nick Grimshaw, it went behind the scenes with real-life glee clubs and detailed celebrity show choir alumni including Lance Bass, Ashton Kutcher, Blake Lively and Anne Hathaway.
 It was selected as recommended viewing by The Guardian, with the comment: "it's a fascinating look at the real-life New Directions, and it's equally as crackers as its TV champion."
 The newspaper's Lucy Mangan reviewed the documentary positively, writing: "It will, one way or another, fill your heart to bursting", and commenting that: "Glee, it turns out, is not a gloriously ridiculous, highly polished piece of escapism.
 It is cinéma vérité."
 It was watched by 411,000 viewers, a 2.3% audience share.